OussamaLoubiri/Azure-DevOps-Audit-Tool/README.md

 # Audit Tool Architecture

-The Audit Tool is a Python-based tool that can evaluate the compliance of Azure DevOps projects and Azure resources to specific policies.
+This Audit Tool is a Python-based tool that can evaluate the compliance of Azure DevOps projects and Azure resources to specific policies.
 It consists of six Python files, each responsible for a specific functionality.

 ## Components